davegoblue/TestCodingShortcuts/README.md

 * OpenMeteoEDA_202306_v001 vecGaps(), flatFileGaps(), and readMultiCSV() written
 * OpenMeteoEDA_202306_v001 reads JSON returned from API
 * OpenMeteoEDA_202306_v001 confirms similarity of JSON and CSV for daily data
+* OpenMeteoEDA_202306_v001 confirms similarity of JSON and CSV for hourly data